microsoft/PHIDeIDPortal/README.md

 11. Create the AI Search Index, Custom Skill and Indexer definitions (in that order) using the three JSON configuration files in the search-config folder of the Repo
 12. Upload documents to the Blob Storage Container created in #3 and ensure the Indexer is running.

+This project conforms to the MIT licensing terms.
+Code is not indended as a complete production-ready solution and no warranty is implied.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a